Huawei/Consumer/Codelabs/NearbyService-Canteens/README.md

 3.Register the beacon device.
 The beacon ID and beacon type can be obtained by using the management tool provided by the beacon manufacturer (e.g., Sensoro) or a third-party beacon tool downloaded in the Play Store (e.g., Beacon Tools).

-4.Configure message supplements for the beacon.
+4.Configure message attachments for the beacon.
 First select a namespaceType created in STEP 2.
 Second, input the content of the supplement.
 Note: The supplement content in this demo is suggested to be a JSON string.
 For example, for namespaceType canteen, the supplement content references {"canteenDesc":"This is the description of Canteen A.","canteenName":"Canteen A"}; and for namepaceType notice, the supplement content references {"canteenName":"Canteen A","notice":"Huawei employees dinning here can get a 20% discount and a free fruit platter."}.